hwclass/courier-boilerplate/README.md

-# courier-boilerplate
+# t3-boilerplate
-A boilerplate project structure with T3 framework.
+A boilerplate project structure with T3.js framework.